UDOOboard/Bolt-Docs/docs/14_Hardware_Reference/04_Storage_Options.md

 The connector used for the M.2 SSD slot is *CN17*, which is a standard 75 pin M.2 Key M connector, located at the bottom of the board.

 On the UDOO BOLT board there is also a Threaded Spacer which allows the placement of M.2 Socket 3 Key M PCI-e SSD modules in `2280` size.

+### SATA

+The AMD Ryzen™ Embedded V1000 family of Processors embed a SATA Controller, which offers two **SATA III 6.0 Gbps** interfaces.

+Of these interfaces, one SATA channel is carried out to a standard male S-ATA connector, *CN14* (the other SATA channel is available on the M.2 Key B socket).

+A dedicated power connector *CN15*, can be used to give supply to *2.5"* Hard Disk Drives (or Solid State Drives) connected to the SATA male connector.
+The dedicated power connector is a 4-pin male connector.
+You can find this cable in the [SATA data and power cables](http://shop.udoo.org/sata-data-and-power-cables-for-udoo-x86.html) kit.

+<span class="label label-warning">Heads up!</span> To connect a *3.5"* Hard Drive you need to provide SATA +5V+12V combo power supply from an external source.